Sicilian Zucchini Parmesan

 Instructions

-1. To make tomato sauce: Heat olive oil in a large skillet over medium heat.
+1. Heat olive oil in a large skillet over medium heat.
 Add onion and cook until wilted, stirring frequently, 5-7 minutes.
 Add tomatoes, garlic, salt, pepper, and red wine vinegar.
-Cook until it is thickened 12-15 minutes, stirring occasionally.
-Off the heat, add basil, and set it aside.
+Cook until thickened, 12-15 minutes, stirring occasionally.
+Off the heat, add basil, and set aside.

-3. Place the zucchini slices in a colander set over a bowl; sprinkle it evenly with 1 tablespoon of salt.
+3. Place the zucchini slices in a colander set over a bowl; sprinkle evenly with 1 tablespoon of salt.
 Let it drain for 30 minutes.
-You will realize that some of its juices will drain.

-4. Rinse the zucchini slices and set them over paper towels to dry as much as possible.
+4. Rinse the zucchini slices and set them over paper towels to dry.

-5. Brush both sides of each zucchini slice with olive oil and grill in a griddle pan (or you can grill it outside if you have your grill on) in several batches.
-You do not want to grill them completely.
-All we want to do here is to slightly cook them.
+5. Brush both sides of each zucchini slice with olive oil and grill in a griddle pan or outdoor grill in several batches until slightly cooked.

-6. To assemble: Spread ½ cup of the tomato sauce at the bottom of a casserole dish (mine is 10X13 inches).
-Cover the bottom of the dish with zucchini slices (just like you would do when making lasagna).
+6. Spread ½ cup of the tomato sauce at the bottom of a casserole dish.
+Cover the bottom with zucchini slices.
 Then equally distribute ½ cup of the tomato sauce, egg slices, mozzarella, parmesan cheese, basil leaves and mint leaves.
 Repeat this process one more time.

-7. For the last layer cover the top only with the zucchini slices.
-Pour rest of the tomato sauce over the top.
-Sprinkle it with the grated parmesan.
+7. For the last layer, cover the top only with zucchini slices.
+Pour remaining tomato sauce over the top.
+Sprinkle with grated parmesan.

 9. Allow it to cool for 15 minutes before serving.